Spinal Cord Injury Attorneys in New Jersey

 Legal action for a spinal cord injury is not about getting revenge - it's about getting the proper care and obtaining justice.
 Accident claims and lawsuits often bring an injury victim closure, knowing that they'll be taken care of financially and that negligent parties have been held accountable.

 The decision to take legal action is yours to make.
 Every situation is different and the best decision may be to consult with an attorney to ensure that you're aware of all of your legal rights and options.

 The medical requirements for spinal cord injury treatment and care are costly and intensive.
-Compensation in an injury claim or lawsuit may help an individual pay for hospital expenses, surgery, physical therapy, and medications.
+Receiving compensation in an injury claim or lawsuit can help you pay for hospital expenses, surgery, physical therapy, and medications.
 Depending on the circumstances of your situation, you may require occupational therapy, counseling, and speech-language therapy.

-Money obtained from negligent parties can also help offset lost earnings and benefits if a person is no longer able to work.
-Although putting a dollar amount to pain and suffering as well other non-economic damages like loss of consortium can seem impossible, it may be necessary for your particular case.
+Money obtained from negligent parties can also help offset lost earnings and benefits if you are no longer able to work.
+Although putting a dollar amount to pain and suffering, as well other non-economic damages like loss of consortium, can seem impossible, it may be necessary for your particular case.

 We understand the importance of obtaining compensation not only for your medical treatment but also for the overall care of your family.
 If you have questions about your spinal cord injury and whether you have a valid claim, please contact our lawyers by calling (609) 240-0040.

 - Causes of a Spinal Cord Injury - Christopher & Dana Reeve Foundation

 - Spinal Cord Injury - Mayo Clinic